 I just ask that you please don’t force me to have to be the bad guy every weekend over it.

-Let’s bring the focus back to sportsmanship, friends, and making a habit of enjoying activity
+Let’s bring the focus back to sportsmanship, friends, and making a habit of enjoying the soccer game

 - Orange Wedges (the classic!)